The disaster that is religion

 One point in favour of religion

 But even this has its downside.
 Just like with ex Australian Prime Minister John Howard's mateship, those outside the in-group are treated with less consideration than those inside.
-In fact with religion it goes further than this; those outside of the religious groups are quote probably mistrusted or feared, even hated, by those inside the group.
+In fact with religion it can go further than this; those outside of the religious groups are may be mistrusted or feared, even hated, by those inside the group.

 Outside of religions there are many service groups that can also provide social connection: Apex, Lions, Rotary, Soroptimist, Country Women's Association, Zonta...
 SA Community lists hundreds of such groups within just my home state, South Australia.